The Faroe Islands in a seashell

 Since 1948, the Faroe Islands have been a self-governing nation under the external sovereignty of the Kingdom of Denmark.
 This means the islands have exclusive competence to legislate and govern independently within a wide range of areas, such as trade, taxation, social security and education.
 The Faroe Islands is not a member of the European Union, even though Denmark is.

 The main industry in the Faroe Islands is fishing.
 This sector accounts for approximately 90% of exports and about 20% of GDP.
-In April 2019, unemployment was registered at 1.2%.
+In August 2020, unemployment was registered at 1.8%.
+Prior to the Covid-19 pandemic in 2020, umployment was at an all-time low.

 The Faroese education system is well developed, with free primary and secondary schooling for all and a number of institutions for higher education and research.
 Many Faroe Islanders choose to study and work abroad during their younger years before returning home to settle.